a14e/inew/README.md

     }
 }
 ```
-But everything here is very obvious, all fields and types are known to us.
+But everything here is very obvious, all fields and types are known to compiler.
 Therefore, we can hand over constructor generation to a macro
 ```rust
 #[derive(New)]
 struct MyStruct {